-The first woman-led show I think we watched was She-Ra, and that was awesome, but aside from that there still weren’t many truly strong female characters for my sisters, or even me, to be impressed by.
-Thankfully my sisters saw inspiration in the characters they liked regardless , albeit they were all male, because they didn’t aspire to just stand around conniving or screaming, or not stand around at all.
+The first woman-led show I remember watching was the original She-Ra, and that was awesome, but aside from that there still weren’t many truly strong female characters for my sisters and I to be impressed by.
+Thankfully my sisters saw inspiration in the characters they liked regardless , albeit they were all male, because they didn’t aspire to just being kidnapped or screaming, or to stand around at all.
 When we bought toys, we casually changed genders around to make numbers match.
 But it makes me wonder how different it might have been if there had been more women in kids’ TV at the time.
 Would it have changed my sisters’ tastes, or aspirations?

 Books and the feminine character stereotype

-Books were well ahead of this though, and always have been to a degree; a haven from the stereotypes of the screen.
-Girls have been fighting their own battles and walking their own paths for years.
-Island of the Blue Dolphins was an excellent one I remember reading, and the Deptford Mice trilogy, cornerstone of my young literary life, starred a young female mouse called Audrey.
+Scott O’Dell’s Island of the Blue Dolphins was an excellent and stirring adventure, and the Deptford Mice trilogy by Robin Jarvis starred a powerful young female mouse named Audrey.
 Both of these were captivating stories that I read several times over.
 My little sister loved The Worst Witch.
 The Queen’s Nose and numerous Roald Dahl books gave girls amazing and frightening adventures to power through.